dapr/docs/daprdocs/content/en/developing-applications/building-blocks/jobs/howto-schedule-and-handle-triggered-jobs.md

 When a job reaches its scheduled trigger time, the triggered job is sent back to the application via the following callback function:

+*Note: The following example is in Go but applies to any programming language with gRPC support.*

 ```go
 import rtv1 "github.com/dapr/dapr/pkg/proto/runtime/v1"